Esmond George: Career

 He was an adherent of Theosophy, and occasionally gave public lectures on the subject.
 He was secretary of the Adelaide Theosophical Society in 1919 and represented the organization at anti-war demonstrations.
 He was hon. secretary for a massive peace demonstration in 1929.

 His second wife Elisabeth was a highly regarded journalist with The Advertiser, by-lined "Elizabeth Leigh" from March 1923 then "Elizabeth George" from April 1931.
-When she left Adelaide to join her husband in Perth, she was farewelled by some of Adelaide's most influential women — Adelaide Miethke, Lady Bonython and representatives of the CWA, Women's Non-party Political Organization, Kindergarten Union, MBHA, WCTU, YWCA, and a handful of others.
+When she left Adelaide to join her husband in Perth, she was farewelled by some of Adelaide's most influential women — Adelaide Miethke, Lady Bonython and representatives of the CWA, Women's Non-party Political Association, Kindergarten Union, MBHA, WCTU, YWCA, and a handful of others.
 She was later to write a history of Wilderness School, illustrated by her husband.

 She also wrote two well-received novels: Two at Daly Waters and January and August.

-In 1936 he was appointed to Perth's Repertory Theatre Club.
-This organization was superior to the Adelaide Repertory in several ways: it had its own theatre and clubrooms, and organised a range of entertainments apart from plays, and usually had two productions in rehearsal while one was being staged.
+In 1936 he was appointed to Perth's Repertory Club.
+This organisation was superior to the Adelaide Repertory in several ways: it had its own theatre and clubrooms, and organised a range of entertainments apart from plays, and usually had two productions in rehearsal while one was being staged.
 Its membership was restricted to 1,000 members and most shows were sold out before opening night, so advertising was seldom necessary.

 In late 1939 or early 1940 he joined the 2nd AIF, and served in the Middle-East, sketching and writing articles on the people and culture of Palestine and Egypt for Australian newspapers.
 He returned to Adelaide, perhaps as an invalid.

 His baggage included artwork by the deceased Sgt.
 Kibby VC., which he passed on to Mrs Kibby.

 He returned to Adelaide and journalism, and for the next twenty-odd years had weekly by-lined articles in the Sunday Mail, notable for their easy unpretentious style and positive outlook, even for non-representational work, though he had little time for what he called "puzzle pictures".
 He mounted several one-man shows of his own.

+Other activities

-He was a regular and popular volunteer guide and lecturer at the Art Gallery of South Australia.
+George was also a regular and popular volunteer guide and lecturer at the Art Gallery of South Australia.